 I’ve tried it all – wide wheels, narrow wheels, tall wheels, short wheels, soft wheels, hard wheels, nylon hubs and alloy hubs.

-Here’s a few things I've learned about choosing the perfect quad wheels for your roller derby style and level.
+Here’s a few things I've learned about choosing the perfect quad wheels for your roller style and level.

 Highs and Lows